erikk03/seeSea/README.md

 ## 📝 Project Overview

-This repository contains the implementation of **"seeSea"**, a Vessel Traffic Service (VTS), with real-time vessel tracking and maritime monitoring developed for the course **Software Technology [YΣ09] – Spring Semester 2025**.
+This repository contains the implementation of **"seeSea"**, a Vessel Traffic Services (VTS) app, with real-time vessel tracking and maritime monitoring developed for the course **Software Technology [YΣ09] – Spring Semester 2025**.

 The platform leverages **AIS (Automatic Identification System)** data to support real-time vessel location tracking, zone violation alerts, and fleet management functionality.
-This system aims to improve maritime situational awareness and supports secure, scalable monitoring for various user roles.
+This system aims to improve maritime situational awareness and supports secure, and scalable monitoring for various user roles.

 ## 🎯 Assignment Objectives